 Once you add these deductions back to your AGI, you’ll have your MAGI.
 So the next time you want to contribute to an IRA, you’ll know if you are eligible.

 Lower Your MAGI

 Finally, one quick note.
-Notice that employer retirement plan contributions are not added back to calculate your MAGI.
-An easy way to lower your MAGI, just put more money into your retirement plan through work.
-Why?
+Notice that employer retirement plans, like 401k contributions, are not added back to calculate your MAGI.
+An easy way to lower your MAGI, is to put more money into your retirement plan through work.

-For instance, if you contributed to a traditional IRA and you’re almost eligible for the deduction, you can add to your employer’s plan.
-This lowers your MAGI to the point of eligibility.
+For instance, if you contributed to a traditional IRA but almost eligible for the deduction, you can add to your employer’s retirement plan until it lowers your MAGI to the point of eligibility.
 You save more for your future, while saving on taxes now.